 We win together and treat others the way we like to be treated.
-Our behavior serves to build trust among investors involved and with the entrepreneurs.
-The race is long and a positive sum game.
+Our behaviour serves to build trust among investors involved and with the entrepreneurs.
+The race is long and a positive-sum game.
 Experienced investors and novice investors support each other to the extent of their possibilities.
 All investors engaging in due diligence actively support it.

 During due diligence and thereafter, we communicate transparently with all interested investors.
-Key points (key terms, timing, concerns, lead investor name) are communicated to all at the same time and manner.
-For the sake of simplicity and fairness, no individual side deals or subgroup deals at different terms are to be made.
+Key points (key terms, timing, concerns, lead investor name) are communicated to all simultaneously and in the same manner.
+For simplicity and fairness, no individual side deals or subgroup deals at different terms are to be made.